LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 want to a file, but the program does not end up creating a file.
 Usually this means you forgot to close the file!

-MonoDevelop places ``sample.txt`` in a hard-to-guess place in the file system, that is *not* shown in the Solution pad, so do not look for it there!
+Xamarin Studio places ``sample.txt`` in a hard-to-guess place in the file system, that is *not* shown in the Solution pad, so do not look for it there!
 You *can* see it in an operating system file window.
-The easiest way to do that in MonoDevelop is to right-click in the Solution pad on the project, and select Open Containing Folder.
+The easiest way to do that in Xamarin Studio is to right-click in the Solution pad on the project, and select Open Containing Folder.
 This should start you in the project directory.
 Then you can drill down through the :file:`bin` folder to the :file:`Debug` folder.